dennis-every/to-do-list/README.md

 # 📖 To Do List <a name="about-project"></a>

-**To Do List** is a web page where the user can see a list of todos, they can also add or remove any todo to the list.
-Todos are save to local storage.
+**To Do List** is a web page where the user can see a list of todos, they can also add or remove todos to the list.
+Todos are saved to local storage.

 ## 🛠 Built With <a name="built-with"></a>